Dyrati/Cracking-A-Linear-Congruential-Generator/README.md

 With our particular LCG, the last bit alternates between 0 and 1.
 If instead it went from 0 to 0, or from 1 to 1, then it would get stuck on that value forever because the next value depends only on the previous value.
 In an isolated system, a "cycle" is complete when it repeats its state, and its cycle length is the distance between repeats.

 With any LCG mod $2^n$, whenever the last bit completes a cycle, the 2nd-to-last-bit may either be the same as it started, or different than it started.
 If it's the same, then the cycle length of the last 2-bits would be equal to the cycle length of the last bit.
-Otherwise, its 2-bit cycle length is double its 1-bit cycle length.
+If it's different, its 2-bit cycle length is double its 1-bit cycle length.
 This holds true for every n-bit cycle length (shown below).

 Let $L(n)$ = length of an n-bit cycle.